marxin/texi2rst-generated/sphinx/gccint/support-for-nested-functions.rst

 beginning of the trampoline code is always aligned at the same point in its cache line.
 Look in m68k.h as a guide.

-.. index:: TRANSFER_FROM_TRAMPOLINE
+.. macro:: TRANSFER_FROM_TRAMPOLINE

-MacroTRANSFER_FROM_TRAMPOLINEDefine this macro if trampolines need a special subroutine to do their work.
+  Define this macro if trampolines need a special subroutine to do their work.
 The macro should expand to a series of ``asm`` statements which will be compiled with GCC.
 They go in a library function named ``__transfer_from_trampoline``.

   If you need to avoid executing the ordinary prologue code of a compiled C function when you jump to the subroutine, you can do so by placing a special label of your own in the assembler code.
 Use one ``asm`` statement to generate an assembler label, and another to make the label global.
 Then trampolines can use that label to jump directly to your special assembler code.